scottfrederick/groovy-ddlutils/README.markdown

 The format of the Groovy-DDLUtils command line is:

-    > groovy DDLUtils.groovy -i <input config name> -o <output config name> [-c <configs file name>]
+    > groovy DDLUtils.groovy -i <input config name> -o <output config name> [-c <configs file name>] [-h]

 where:

 * `-i <input database>` (required)

 Names the input or source database.
 The value of the argument must be the name of a configuration in the configuration file (see below), or `'xml'`.

 If the value is a named configuration, then that configuration will be used to read the input database schema.

 If the value is `'xml'`, the script will look for a file named `schema.xml` in the current working directory.

 * `-o <output database>` (required)

 Names an output or target database.
 The value of the argument must be the name of a configuration in the configuration file (see below), the name of a database dialect supported by DDLUtils, or `'xml'`.

 If the value is a named configuration, then that configuration will be used to write the output database schema.

 If the value is the name of a DDLUtils supported dialect, a file named `schema.sql` in the selected SQL dialect will be written to the current working directory.
+To see a list of supported SQL dialects, run the script with the `-h` parameter.

 If the value is `'xml'`, a file named `schema.xml` will be written to the current working directory.

 * `-c <configs file path>` (optional)

 Names the file containing the input and output configurations.
 If not specified, the default file path is `configs.groovy` in the current working directory.

+* `-h` (optional)

+Displays command line usage information and quits

 #### Examples: